Alan V. Murray: Research

 Murray's earliest research was on the composition of the First Crusade (1096–1099) and the early history of the Frankish principalities of Outremer, and was especially informed by prosopographical and pragmatic approaches.
 He later became interested in the history of the Baltic region, and edited three collections of essays bringing together work by historians in Estonia, Latvia, Denmark, Sweden, Finland, Germany, Russia, the United Kingdom, the U.S.A., and Canada.
 In 2011, he received the Vilis Vitols Award, bestowed annually by the Association for the Advancement of Baltic Studies for the best article published in the Journal of Baltic Studies.
 His biography of Baldwin of Bourcq, count of Edessa and king of Jerusalem (published 2022), won the J. F. Verbruggen Prize, awarded by De Re Militari: The Society for Medieval Military History "for the best book on medieval military history published within the prior three years".
 His research on German language and literature includes studies on the Nibelungenlied, Ulrich von Liechtenstein, Reinbot von Durne, Konrad von Würzburg, Wernher der Gartenaere, the Livonian Rhymed Chronicle and the Chronicle of Zimmern.
 In recent years he has carried out research on the works of Walter Scott and James Hogg.
 He is a Fellow of the Royal Historical Society (FRHistS), a Fellow of the Society of Antiquaries of Scotland (FSAScot) and an elected member of the Baltische Historische Kommission.
+In December 2025 he received an honorary doctorate from the University of Tartu in recognition of his research and editorial work in Estonian history.
+He writes in English and German; several of his publications have also been translated into Estonian, Dutch, Slovene, Spanish and Turkish.